• Skip to primary navigation

 From pumping iron to beating faces.

 There’s no getting around the idea that bodybuilding is a bit of a niche sport.
 Either you’re all in or you have no interest whatsoever.
-That being said, it’s pretty refreshing to see that despite being fans of pro bodybuilding most of you have a shared interest in the world of professional wrestling.
-We’ve been searching for the reason behind that connection and it’s become painfully obvious that the connection isn’t a coincidence.
+That being said, it’s pretty refreshing to see that despite being fans of pro bodybuilding, many people have a shared interest in the world of professional wrestling.

 Many of the WWE superstars that have gained popularity over the years haven’t just competed in professional wrestling.
 Indeed, many wrestlers started off their athletic careers engrossed in some other kind of competitive endeavor, one of those being bodybuilding.
 That’s right, some of the most talented and popular wrestlers that have had the privilege to perform in the WWE’s squared circle started out in competitive bodybuilding before making the leap.